satyaram-a/TerraformTraining/README.md

 # TerraformTraining
-- In This repositary I am going to learn Terraform with hands on examples.
+- In This repositary I am going to learn Terraform with hands on examples
+- Going to start writing Terraform scripts.